 To help prevent injection site reactions, you can try using a different site each time you inject Ajovy.
 Sites you can use for your injection are:

-• your belly (at least 2 inches from your belly button)
+• your abdomen (at least 2 inches from your belly button)

 • front of your thighs (at least 2 inches above your knee and at least 2 inches below your groin)

-Your doctor may have you take Ajovy as one injection once every month.
-Or they may have you take it as three injections once every 3 months.
-If you need three injections for your dose, you can use the same injection site, such as your belly.
+Your doctor may recommend that you receive Ajovy as one injection once every month.
+Or they may have you receive it as three injections at the same time once every 3 months.
+If you need three injections for your dose, you can use the same injection site, such as your abdomen.
 However, you should use a slightly different spot for each injection.

 To help prevent injection site reactions, it’s also important to carefully follow the instructions for using Ajovy.
 Here are some key points: